vottini/jsonbp/README.md

 ]
 ```

-Besides **"root"**, the following directives can be used to organize a schema:
+Besides **"root"**, in jsonbp the following directives can be used to organize a schema:
-- **"type"** can be thought as a "typedef" in C
+- **"type"** is the same as a "typedef" in C
-- **"node"** can be thought as a "struct" in C
+- **"node"** is the same as a "struct" in C
 - **"enum"** has the usual meaning

-One can then make use of these features and take advantage of a type system.
-In the monolithic example schema definition above, we could split the parts that can be reused, obtaining, for example:
+That said, we can then make use of these features to simplify and make the schema more modular.
+In the monolithic example schema definition above, we could split the definitions and get something more reusable, obtaining for example:

 ```
 type non_negative : float (min=0.0)